vmwhoami/advanced-css/README.md

 # advanced-css

-# Advanced CSS course from Udemy
+# Advanced CSS course from Udemy side project

-> In this project, we made use of Grids, Flexbox and Positions and layout elements on the page correctly.
+> In this project I learned how to build your own bootstrap grid using floats
+> Learned how to use sass in this project scss
 > Media queries were used to target different screen sizes in order for us to effectively and efficiently let the website fit correctly to each screen sizes.

-> Building this project was fun as we practiced different css rules and effectively combine grids, flex and position.
+> Building this project was fun as we practiced different css rules learned about new css tricks using pure css

 ![screenshot](#)